PoisotLab/ms_network_prediction/manuscript.md

 The premise of this manuscript is that we can predict interactions between species.
 In this section we provide a proof-of-concept, where we use data from
 @Hadfield2014TalTwo describing 51 host-parasite networks sampled across space.
-In this data not all species co-occur across sites, so there are pairs of species that may or may not interact for which we have no data.
+In this data not all species cooccur across sites, so there are pairs of species that may or may not interact for which we have no data.
 It is possible that these species have never been observed because of negative associations, however it is also possible this is only due to random chance in what